Skip to Main Content

 Anti-Kickback

-Vendor shall comply with the Copeland "Anti-Kickback" Act (18 U.S.C.
+Supplier shall comply with the Copeland "Anti-Kickback" Act (18 U.S.C.
 874), as supplemented by Department of Labor regulations (29 CFR part 3).
 The Act provides that Vendor is prohibited from inducing, by any means, any person employed in the construction, completion or repair of public work, to give up any part of the compensation to which he is otherwise entitled.

-Proposal Submission and Subsequent Opening
+Response Submission and Subsequent Opening

-The University will hold unopened any proposals received after the opening date and time and will not consider such proposals.
-The University reserves the right to retain or dispose of such unopened proposals at its discretion; however, the University may return such proposals to their Vendors at such Vendor's request and at no cost or expense whatsoever to the University.
+The University will hold unopened any responses received outside of the UNF Bid Portal and will not consider such proposals.
+The University reserves the right to retain or dispose of such unopened responses at its discretion; however, the University may return such responses to their Suppliers at such Supplier's request and at no cost or expense whatsoever to the University.

-Each proposal package submitted must clearly show the proposer's company name, proposal number and opening date and time on the outside of the package.
-Each proposer is fully responsible for ensuring that its proposal is timely received and shall assume the risk of non-delivery or untimely delivery caused by its chosen delivery method whether by US Mail, public carrier or otherwise.
+Each response package submitted must clearly show the respondent's company name, contact information, and solicitation number.
+Each proposer is fully responsible for ensuring that its response is timely received and shall assume the risk of non-delivery.

 Proposal Costs

-Withdrawal of Bid
+Withdrawal of Response

-University's Right to Use Vendor's Ideas/Proprietary Information
+University's Right to Use Suppliers's Ideas/Proprietary Information

-Effective Period of Proposals
+Effective Period of Responses

-Errors and Omissions in Vendor's Proposals
+Errors and Omissions in Supplier's Proposals

-Apparently Conflicting Information Obtained by Vendor
+Apparently Conflicting Information Obtained by Supplier

-Determination of, and Information Concerning, Vendor's Qualifications
+Determination of, and Information Concerning, Supplier's Qualifications

 • Financial resources